Using lattice chiral effective theory to study pi-pi scattering: Results

 \subsection{The Phase Transition and Sigma Stability}

 We fix $\lambda=10^4$.
 The two remaining parameters $m^2$ and $\alpha$ can be tuned to find the physical point.
 For our purposes, we define the physical point as the point where $m_\pi=135$ MeV and $F_\pi=92$ MeV.
-With this definition, we tune $m^2$ and $\alpha$ until the ratio $m_\pi/F_\pi$ is close to its physical value of $135/92\approx 1.5$.
+With this definition, we tune $m^2$ and $\alpha$ until the ratio $m_\pi/F_\pi$ is close to its physical value of $135/92\approx 1.47$.
 We then use the requirement $F_\pi=92$ MeV to define the lattice spacing.

-When we calculate the pion mass, we fit the pion-pion correlation functions $\langle \pi(t)\pi(0)\rangle$.
-As can be seen from Figure \ref{pipi_over_fit}, a simple single-state fit works even for small $t$, and so we do not worry about excited state effects in this fit.
+When we calculate the pion mass, we fit correlation functions $\langle \mathcal{O}_\pi(t)\mathcal{O}_\pi(0)\rangle$ of the pion interpolating operator $\mathcal{O}_\pi(t)\equiv \sum_{i=1}^3\sum_\mathbf{x}\phi_i(\mathbf{x},t)$ (see \Cref{sec:correlation_functions}).
+As can be seen from \Cref{pipi_over_fit}, a simple single-state fit works even for small $t$.
+This stands in contrast to lattice QCD, where excited states of the pion can couple to the pion interpolating operators (see for example \cite{Yan:2025mdm}).
+In our effective theory, the pions have no internal degrees of freedom.
+Since G-parity forbids $\mathcal{O}_\pi$ from coupling to two-pion states, the first excited state contributions would have to come from three-pion states, which are numerically very small.

-As shown in Figure \ref{params_vs_msq}, when the parameter ${m^2}/{\lambda}$ is sufficiently small in magnitude (in our convention, $m^2$ is negative), the theory is in the symmetric phase where $m_\pi=m_\sigma$ and $F_\pi = 0$.
+As shown in \Cref{params_vs_msq}, when the parameter ${m^2}/{\lambda}$ is sufficiently small in magnitude (in our convention, $m^2$ is negative), the theory is in the symmetric phase where $m_\pi=m_\sigma$ and $F_\pi = 0$.
 The theory enters the symmetry-broken phase around ${m^2}/{\lambda}\approx -0.1$, which is consistent with the results of previous lattice studies using the non-linear sigma model \cite{Hasenfratz_Higgs_bound_1988}.
 In the symmetry-broken phase, $F_\pi$ is no longer zero.
 Based on the tree-level formula $F_\pi=\sqrt{{-m^2}/{\lambda}}$, we expect $F_\pi$ to continue increasing as we increase $\left|{m^2}/{\lambda}\right|$.
-This expectation is supported by our results in Figure \ref{params_vs_msq}.
+This expectation is qualitatively supported by our results in \Cref{params_vs_msq}, although we see significant departures from the tree-level formula.
 On the other hand, $m_\pi$ starts with a large value in the symmetric phase ($m_\pi=m_\sigma$).
 As we transition into the symmetry-broken phase by increasing $\left|{m^2}/{\lambda}\right|$, $m_\pi$ decreases significantly because it is the mass of a pseudo-Goldstone boson.
-Based on Figure \ref{params_vs_msq}, $m_\pi$ continues to decrease after the phase transition as we increase $\left|{m^2}/{\lambda}\right|$.
+Based on \Cref{params_vs_msq}, $m_\pi$ continues to decrease after the phase transition as we increase $\left|{m^2}/{\lambda}\right|$.